Burning The Ground: DjPaulT's 80's and 90's Remixes

 In February 1987, the new lineup of Exposé released its debut album, Exposure, on Arista Records.
 Notably, unlike many classic girl groups, Exposé alternated lead vocals among its members.
-During the summer of 1987, a re-recorded version of “Point of No Return” was released, with Jurado performing lead vocals, and it topped out at #5 on the Hot 100.
-While the initial distribution of Exposure to suppliers contained the original 1984 version of that song, subsequent pressings contained the new vocal version; this has led to the original pressings of the album being considered a collector’s item.
+During the summer of 1987, a re-recorded version of “Point of No Return” was released, with Jurado performing lead vocals, and it topped out at #5 on the Hot 100 in July 1987.
+While the initial distribution of Exposure to Suppliers contained the original 1984 version of that song, subsequent pressings contained the new vocal version; this has led to the original pressings of the album being considered a collector’s item.

 SIDE A: